ktrns/scrnaseq/README.md

 <a name="documentation_scrnaseq_arguments_general"/>

 ##### __`project_id`__
-ID or name of the project.
+ID or name of the project

 ##### __`col`__

-Main colour used for continuous data.
+Main colour used for continuous data

 ##### __`col_palette_samples`__

 Colour palette used for samples.
-Ideally, this should be one of ggsci palettes (https://cran.r-project.org/web/packages/ggsci/vignettes/ggsci.html) but can also be another palette.
-Must be function that provides colour for a sample number.
-Make sure that the palette can provide enough colours.
+Ideally, this should be one of ggsci palettes (https://cran.r-project.org/web/packages/ggsci/vignettes/ggsci.html), but it can also be another palette, as long as it is a function that provides a colour for a sample number.
+Make sure that the palette provides enough colours.

 ##### __`col_palette_clusters`__

 Colour palette used for clusters.
-Ideally, this should be one of ggsci palettes (https://cran.r-project.org/web/packages/ggsci/vignettes/ggsci.html) but can also be another palette.
-Must be function that provides colour for a cluster number.
-Make sure that the palette can provide enough colours.
+Ideally, this should be one of ggsci palettes (https://cran.r-project.org/web/packages/ggsci/vignettes/ggsci.html), but it can also be another palette, as long as it is a function that provides a colour for a cluster number.
+Make sure that the palette provides enough colours.

 ##### __`path_to_git`__

-Path to the local git repository.
-Set accordingly if the git repository is not in the same directory.
+Path to the local git repository

 #### Input
 <a name="documentation_scrnaseq_arguments_input"/>

 ##### __`path_data`__

-R data.frame with information on the counts datasets.
-Each row is one dataset.
-The column `name` is used as a unique identifier for the dataset.
-The column `type` can be either `10x` for sparse matrix-like datasets (generated by the 10x pipeline Cellranger) or `smartseq2` for non-sparse counts tables.
-The column `path` contains the path to the respective counts directory or file.
-The column `stats` contains the path to a mapping statistics file (e.g. "metrics_summary.csv" generated by Cellranger) but can be any table or `NA` if not available.
+R `data.frame` with information on the counts datasets.
+Each row corresponds to one dataset, and each column to one of the following information:

+* `name`: Uunique identifier for a dataset
+* `type`: `10x` for sparse matrix-like datasets as generated by the 10x pipeline Cell Ranger, or `smartseq2` for non-sparse counts tables
+* `path`: Path to the respective counts directory or file
+* `stats`: Path to a mapping statistics file, e.g. "metrics_summary.csv" generated by Cell Ranger, but can be any table or `NA` if not available

 For dataset type `10x`, there should be a path to a directory with the following files:

 * _features.tsv.gz_: Tab-separated file with feature id, feature name and type
 * _barcodes.tsv.gz_: File with the cell names
 * _matrix.mtx.gz_: Sparse matrix file
-* _metadata.tsv.gz_: Tab-separated cell metadata file with the cell barcode in the first column (__optional__)
+* _metadata.tsv.gz_: Tab-separated cell metadata file with the cell barcode in the first column (optional)

 For dataset type `smartseq2`, there should be:

-* a gzipped tab-separated counts file with the first column containing the gene id and the remaining columns containing the counts for the cells
+* Gzipped tab-separated counts file with the first column containing the gene id and the remaining columns containing the counts for the cells
-* (__optional__) additional cell metadata in a tab-separated _metadata.tsv.gz_ file which contains the cell barcode in the first column and which must be in the same directory
+* Additional cell metadata in a tab-separated _metadata.tsv.gz_ file that contains the cell barcode in the first column and that must be in the same directory (optional)

 For dataset type `smartseq2`, cell names can contain plate information in the following format `<sample>_<plate_number>_<row><column>` where `sample` is a string, `plate_number` a two digit number, `row` a capital letter and `column` a number.
 In this case, plate information will be parsed and cells will be grouped into multiple samples based on the `sample` string in their cell name.

 When providing multiple datasets, cell names are expected to be unique.
 If not, they will be made unique by adding a numerical suffix.
 Furthermore, it is highly recommended to use Ensembl ids as gene ids.
-If not, then it should be made sure that the gene ids are unique and only contain only letters, digits, hypens and dots.
+If not, then it should be made sure that the gene ids are unique and only contain only letters, digits, hyphens and dots.

 ##### __`downsample_cells_n`__

-Downsample the number of cells for each sample.
-This can be useful for test runs.
-Set `NULL`to deactivate.
+Downsample data  to `n` cells for each sample (mainly for tests); set to NULL to deactivate

 ##### __`path_out`__

-Path to an output directory.
-Will be created if it does not exist.
+Path to an output directory (will be created if it does not exist)

 ##### __`file_known_markers`__

 Path to an Excel file with marker genes based on literature.
 There should be one list per column with the first row as header and the gene ids listed below.
-Known marker gene will be plotted for expression.
+The expression of known marker genes will be visualised in the report.

 ##### __`mart_dataset`__

-When using Ensembl ids as gene ids, the name of the Ensembl dataset for further information on the genes.
+When using Ensembl ids as gene ids, the name of the Ensembl dataset for further information on the genes .
 For human, this will be `hsapiens_gene_ensembl`, for mouse `mmusculus_gene_ensembl` and for zebrafish `drerio_gene_ensembl`.
 For other species, there will be an analogous name.

 ##### __`annot_version`__